tecunningham/tecunningham.github.io/_drafts/synthetics.md

 1. The history of synthetics contains many false dawns.
 Many times a natural material has been prepared for retirement because the synthetic version is ready to take its place, having matched each of its desirable attributes.
 But many times the original wormed its way back to the top: cotton pushes aside rayon, piano pushes aside keyboard, sugar pushes aside sweetener, butter margarine, revealing some subtle property which the synthesizers had not noticed.

 2. I think there are some interesting patterns which form when you arrange history according to the gradual development of synthetic substitutes.
-At each step scientists are analysing the natural experience into its components, and engineers are synthesising, from these components, a substitute or an improvement.
+At each step scientists are analysing the natural experience into its components, turning their findings over to the engineers, who synthesise, from these components, a substitute.
 One recurring pattern is the anticipation: introducing a substitute before it's ready.
-Another pattern is the hesitation which sudden freedom causes in designers: they are confronted with an enormous palette, and they are awed in the face of such freedom.
+Another pattern is the hesitation which sudden freedom causes in designers: they are confronted with an enormous palette, and they are frozen in the face of such freedom.

-3. Modernist design, starting from the early 20th century, criticised earlier generations for using the new synthetic materials timidly, and for mimicking styles suited to the old materials (e.g. Bruno Munari in Design as Art).
+3. Modernist design, starting from the early 20th century, criticised earlier generations for using the new synthetic materials timidly, and for mimicking styles suited to the old materials.

 4. Modernist slogans to express the alternative were along these lines: Wright: “form follows function,” Gropius: ”the shape of a building is not there for its own sake.”

 5. The aping of old styles in new materials still remains in popular taste: most modern hard furniture is made from chipboard but has a wood-grain veneer, the grain of leather is imprinted into synthetic materials for car seats and sofas, linoleum often still has a marble print.
 Buttons, neckties and shoelaces.
-Plastic on car bodies, sunglasses, furniture and appliances is coated with metallic paint.
+Metallic paint is put on top of plastic when it's used on car bodies, sunglasses, furniture and appliances.

 6. Besides the public's sentimental taste, there have been other interesting problems in modernist design.
 One is simply that features which seemed to be artefacts of old techniques, once discarded, turn out to have important functions: [xxx].

 7. Another problem has been indeterminacy: function is not sufficient to pin down a unique form.
 A designer of lamps for mass-production in 1900 works under severe constraints: what material can be used, what colours, what shapes can be cheaply milled, and how the parts can be assembled.
 A designer in 2000 faces much weaker forces: even a cheap lamp can have almost any colour, any shape, and any texture.
 Function is insufficient to dictate form.

 8. In many domains there used to be a few prototypical designs where now there is a continuum.
 There used to be 3 types of bridge you could build – improvisation of a new type is dangerous because it could fall down – but for a long time now we have been able to calculate the load any structure will bear, so that now you can build a bridge made of glass.